-In 2022 and 2021, management assessed that the deferred tax assets recognized as at December 31, 2022 and 2021 will be fully utilized in the coming years.
-The carrying value of deferred tax assets as of December 31, 2022 and 2021 is disclosed in Note 11.
+In 2023 and 2022, management assessed that the deferred tax assets recognized as at December 31, 2023 and 2022 will be fully utilized in the coming years.
+The carrying value of deferred tax assets as of December 31, 2023 and 2022 is disclosed in Note 11.

-(e) Evaluation of Impairment of Non-financial Assets
+(d) Evaluation of Impairment of Non-financial Assets

 In assessing impairment of non-financial assets, management estimates the recoverable amount of each asset or a cash-generating unit based on expected future cash flows and uses an interest rate to calculate the present value of those cash flows.
-Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.10).
+Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.
 Though management believes that the assumptions used in the estimation of recoverable amount are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-No impairment loss was recognized on non-financial assets in 2022, 2021 and 2020 based on management's assessment.
+No impairment loss was recognized on non-financial assets in 2023, 2022 and 2021 based on management's assessment.

-(f) Estimation of Provisions for Rework
+(e) Estimation of Provisions for Rework